 - Check out for loosened bolts and seals.
 In cases of any, spot the parts looking out of place and fasten the bolts around them.
 Consider fitting a new roll of putty if leaking doesn’t stop.

 - A leaking reset button has no two ways about it.
-The only option is replacing with a new one for effective functioning.
+The only option is to replace it with a new one for effective functioning.
 Choosing to repair wastes cash as the problem tends to reoccur.
 Therefore, it’s recommended you get to the store and purchase another one.
 Some manufacturers might provide repair services within the warranty period of your unit.
-If not, seek assistance from an expert.
+If not, seek assistance from an expert or check with your home warranty provider to see if it is covered under your specific policy.

 The leading cause of garbage disposal leaking from the bottom is a broken internal seal.
 The seal functions to offer protection against leakages.
 Over a long time with consistent use, the seal wears out, becoming defective.